Leon-CYL/TritonTube/README.md

 ## Description:

-TritonTube is a distributed video-sharing platform built in Go that allows users to upload MP4 videos, which are transcoded into DASH format and distributed across multiple content nodes.
-Metadata such as video IDs and upload timestamps are managed using a multi-node etcd cluster to ensure high availability and consistency.
-The system uses gRPC for efficient server-client communication between nodes, enabling scalable and resilient coordination of video storage and metadata services.
-TritonTube uses practical distributed systems design with modular components and fault-tolerant architecture.
+TritonTube is a distributed video-sharing platform developed in Go that enables users to upload MP4 videos, which are automatically transcoded into the DASH format for efficient streaming.
+The platform distributes video content across multiple storage nodes using consistent hashing to balance load and support scalability.

+To manage metadata such as video IDs and upload timestamps, TritonTube uses a multi-node etcd cluster, ensuring strong consistency and high availability. gRPC is used for fast and reliable communication between nodes, supporting operations like video read/write, file migration, and node coordination.

+The system is built with a modular, fault-tolerant architecture that emphasizes distributed systems principles such as replication, sharding, and graceful node addition/removal.
+This design allows TritonTube to scale horizontally and recover from node failures without disrupting service.

 ## Command